Website planned maintenance

 Declaring an emergency means we recognise we need to accelerate our plans.
 It is too late to stop climate change.
 It’s not too late to reduce the impact it will have.

 Sutton is already being affected by climate change.
 The actions of people and organisations in Sutton are contributing to climate change here and elsewhere in the world.

 If everyone acts, we are able to make a difference both to Sutton and around the world.

 The climate and ecological emergency recognises the significant impact on our planet of increased carbon dioxide emissions.
 This has and continues to rapidly drive up global temperatures impacting our:

 The rapid change requires a robust and rapid response to achieve a net-zero carbon environment.
 Net-zero (sometimes termed carbon neutrality) means the carbon emissions produced are either eliminated or balanced through removal of carbon from our atmosphere.

-In October 2020, the council published a revised Environment Strategy and Climate Emergency Response Plan.
-This sets out the Council's ambition to be London’s most sustainable borough, including the committment to become a zero carbon council and borough.
+In October 2020, we published a revised Environment Strategy and Climate Emergency Response Plan.
+This sets out our ambition to be London’s most sustainable borough, including the commitment to become a zero carbon council and borough.